momin-qureshi/JobsProcessor/README.md

 - A system was implemented to ensure that old files are not reprocessed by keeping track of the last processed timestamp.
 - Careful considerations have been made to avoid multiple parses over the same data by using sets to directly access the required job postings.

+## Architecture

+The system is designed to process job postings in a scalable and efficient manner.
+The following considerations were made in the design:

+- **Functional components**: The system is divided into functional components, such as the gRPC server, the main processing script, and the utility scripts.
+This modular design allows for easy maintenance and scalability.
+Steps have been taken to remove side effects and ensure that each component is responsible for a specific task.
+- **Simplicity and readability**: The code is designed to be simple and lightweight.
+Over-engineering has been avoided to ensure that the system is easy to understand and maintain.
+- **Scalability**: The system is designed to handle large amounts of data efficiently.
+Multithreading is used to process multiple files concurrently, and Redis is used as a caching service to store and retrieve seniority information quickly.
+- **Utility Scripts**: Utility scripts have been provided to simulate the process of populating the S3 bucket with raw job postings, and simulating the gRPC server.
+These scripts are designed to help test the system and ensure that it is working as expected.

 ## Performance